dima666Sik/dima666Sik/README.md

 - 😋 [`Full-stack RESTful web application for ordering food`](https://github.com/dima666Sik/Fast-Food-Delivery-App)
     - **Description:** The developed web application provides features enabling users to conveniently place orders and interact with the application based on their roles.
 Even as a guest on the site, users can still order food, although not all functionalities are available to them.
+    - I have the 2 branches of projects that contain monolithic application and application with microservices architecture.
+The last one more advanced.
 <br>

 - 🎈 [`Desktop application for reminds users of upcoming birthdays`](https://github.com/dima666Sik/AppBirthdays)